cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **WARNING**: I think there are still some details that I need to look into (based upon a comparison of supplmental files for [Li et al. 2016](https://www.g3journal.org/content/6/6/1607.supplemental) and [Gandolfi et al. 2018](https://www.nature.com/articles/s41598-018-25438-0)).
 However, I wanted to put together some code and get a rough idea of what those results look like (even though they probably need some additional refinement).

+I used the supplemental materials from Li et al. 2016 to add cM distances.
+However, I was confused about the build (the probes are described with respect to felCat2, not felCat8 or felCat9).
+Luckily, the authors provided that information to me, and it is also pubicly avaiable at [this link](https://github.com/ligang1978/Cat-SNP-array-marker-v2-6.2-and-8.0/).

 In other words, I could create files that technically ran without errors by running `reformat_Li_et_al_2016-TableS1.pl` followed by `run_SHAPEIT.pl`.
 However, this may change in the future.

 The code from this step on is similar to re-analysis of [my own human samples](https://github.com/cwarden45/DTC_Scripts/tree/master/Genes_for_Good/RFMix_ReAnalysis).